The Ultimate Guide to Metals

 10k gold is less than 50% gold and more than 50% alloyed metals.
 The implications of having a greater amount of alloyed metals in your gold is that it will tarnish more easily.

 A quick trick to remember the difference between kinds of gold is just to recall that the higher the number, the softer the metal, because it is more pure.

 The colour of gold is determined by the kinds of metal alloys included in the gold and their percentages.

 White gold is alloyed with metals that are naturally white and then is plated with an extremely tough element called Rhodium.
-Over time, rhodium can wear away and your ring may need to be re-plated.
-However, plating is a very simple process that most jewellers can tend to.
+Over time, rhodium can wear away and to keep your ring shining its brightest, you may need to have the plating touched up every few years.

 Gold is ranked 2.5-3 on the Mohs Scale of Hardness, where diamonds are ranked 10 as the hardest minerals on earth.

 While gold is considered the most precious of metals, platinum is also a popular choice for engagement rings and wedding bands.